 “We have always appreciated the ability of Qmarkets’ team to provide solutions to our issues… Due to the time-sensitive nature of our project we needed to be able to make changes very quickly, so it was crucial that a member of the Qmarkets team was always available.

 Qmarkets: What has your experience with the Qmarkets team been like?

 J.P.M: We have always appreciated the ability of Qmarkets’ team to provide solutions to our issues.
 For example, our project manager and interlocutor Yoel Daskal, was very knowledgeable due to his previous experience with delivering innovation to large enterprises.
 Due to the time-sensitive nature of our project we needed to be able to make changes very quickly, so it was crucial that a member of the Qmarkets team was always available.

 Qmarkets: And finally, what are your plans moving forward regarding innovation?

-J.P.M.: The 4 groundbreaking ideas will soon be implemented with the help of our executive committee, however other good ideas have also been transferred to other managers for implementation.
-The President of RCI Bank and Services was actually very impressed with the 4 ideas that were selected and fascinated by the approach we used, so we will soon be launching another campaign right after an end-to-end upgrade which Qmarkets is intending to implement into our platform.
+J.P.M: The 4 groundbreaking ideas will soon be implemented with the help of our executive committee, however other good ideas have also been transferred to other sponsors for implementation.
+The Managing Director of RCI Bank and Services was actually very impressed with the 4 ideas that were selected and fascinated by the approach we used, so we will soon be launching another campaign right after an end-to-end upgrade which Qmarkets is intending to implement into our platform.

 On April 25th and 26th, IFT and Qmarkets will be hosting an enterprise innovation leader breakfast, which will explore a variety of topics around the themes of innovation challenges and collective intelligence.
 Find out more about the Paris Innovation Leader Breakfast Tour here.